BuraimoDaniel98/BuraimoDaniel98/README.md

 WELCOME

 - 🔭 I’m currently working on Automating Webscraping
-- 🌱 I’m currently learning Scikit
+- 🌱 I’m currently learning Selenium
 - 👯 I’m looking to collaborate on Python
 - 🤔 I’m looking for help with Azure
 - 💬 Ask me about Anything